This page follows on from an earlier page on using VSEPR to work out the

 Key Points

-- To find the shape of a molecule simply identify the central atom; this is usually obvious from the formula of the
+To find the shape of a molecule simply identify the central atom; this is usually obvious from the formula of the

 substance.

-- Each atom bonded to the central atom will contribute one electron to the
+Each atom bonded to the central atom will contribute one electron to the

 covalent bond formed.
 Simply add the number of bonded atoms to the

-the outer shell of the molecule
+the outer or valence shell of the molecule or molecular ion.

-number of bonding electron pairs
+number of electron pairs

-valency shell electrons.
+valence shell electrons.
 If the

-- If the ion has
+If the ion has

 lone pairs or non-bonding pairs of electrons these are NOT used in determining the overall